emomon23/DeveloperInterviewTest/README.md

 Prereqs:

-You will need to have Visual Studio installed on you machine as well as a GIT client.
+You will need to have Visual Studio installed on your machine as well as a GIT client.
 You can get a free community edition of Visual Studio at https://visualstudio.microsoft.com/vs/community/

 Git for windows can be downloaded from: http://git-scm.com/download/win